 Your interest in policy, content creation, and keeping records are going to set you apart in this role.

-You will be working with a few different groups within the ABA during your term like the Division’s editorial boards to help create Student Lawyer magazine and Before the Bar blog, the ABA House of Delegates to develop and vote on policy, and of course, the members who you will engage with directly through forms of communication like social media and the podcast among others.
+You will be working with a few different groups within the ABA during your term like the Division’s editorial boards to help create Student Lawyer magazine and the Student Lawyer blog, the ABA House of Delegates to develop and vote on policy, and of course, the members who you will engage with directly through forms of communication like social media and the podcast among others.

 - Time commitment: 10-15 hours weekly.